grant-TraDA/NLP-2022W/PROJECTS/mop_probing_ecomm/readme.md

 ## Reproducibility
 As we described in Section `Usage`, we attached fine-tuned models with files describing the fine-tunning process.
 We also uploaded scripts for fine-tunning, embedding extraction and probing tasks.

+We believe that notebooks are a convenient form of code maintenance and reproduction.
+Notebooks are well commented and divided into appropriate probing tasks.

 ---